hashicorp/packer/website/source/docs/builders/hyperv-iso.html.markdown

 Floppy drives are no longer supported by generation 2 machines.
 This requires you to take another approach when dealing with preseed or answer files.
-Two possible options are using virtua dvd drives or using the built in web server.
+Two possible options are using virtual dvd drives or using the built in web server.

 When dealing with Windows you need to enable UEFI drives for generation 2 virtual machines.